 - Avoiding a cost to taxpayers of \$40 to \$50 billion for plants that should be on line by 2000, if the Federal Government were to finance and own the plants.
 (These funds would not be recovered to the Treasury for many years.)
-Under the President's plan, revenue of about \$90 to \$100 million per plant per year would flow to the Federal Treasury from industry, principally from taxes and payments for the use of Government inventions and discoveries. - .
-An early end to the Government monopoly in a type of commercial activity. - Avoiding expansion of the public sector when industry is willing and able to do the job. - .
-Competition which would provide incentives for lower costs and additional improvements in technology.
+Under the President's plan, revenue of about \$90 to \$100 million per plant per year would flow to the Federal Treasury from industry, principally from taxes and payments for the use of Government inventions and discoveries. - An early end to the Government monopoly in a type of commercia activity.